aws-samples/amazon-sagemaker-llm-fine-tuning-remote-decorator/README.md

-# Fine-tune Foundation Models on Amazon SageMaker using @remote decorator
+# Interactive fine-tuning of Foundation Models with Amazon SageMaker AI Training using @remote decorator

-In this example we will go through the steps required for fine-tuning foundation models on Amazon SageMaker by using @remote decorator for executing SageMaker Training jobs.
+In this example we will go through the steps required for interactively fine-tuning foundation models on Amazon SageMaker AI by using @remote decorator for executing Training jobs.

 You can run this repository from Amazon SageMaker Studio or from your local IDE.